 Surgical and Other Procedures

 Usually, laparoscopic surgery resolves pyloric stenosis.
 The surgeon makes a small incision near the baby's navel and uses a camera and surgical instruments to cut the muscles around the pylorus.
 Symptoms usually get better around 24 hours after surgery.

 Complementary and Alternative Therapies

 Pyloric stenosis is a serious condition and should be treated by a medical doctor.
 Ask your doctor before using any complementary and alternative therapies (CAMs) on an infant.

 Making sure that you are eating right and getting enough vitamins and minerals while you are pregnant can help you deliver a healthy baby.
 Make sure you eat lots of fruits, vegetables, whole grains, dairy, and protein.
 Take a prenatal vitamin as directed by your doctor.
 Tell your doctor about any herbs and supplements you are using or considering using.

 Nutrition and Supplements

 Your baby may lose weight or be undernourished.
-Ask your doctor how to best help your baby get the nutrients he or she needs after pyloric stenosis has been treated.
+Ask your doctor how to best help your baby get the nutrients they need after pyloric stenosis has been treated.

 If you are breastfeeding, make sure you eat a healthy diet so that the benefits are passed on to your baby.
 The following nutritional tips may help breastfeeding mothers:

 - Eat antioxidant foods, including fruits (such as blueberries, cherries, and tomatoes) and vegetables (such as squash).